ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/usb-events.md

 This code will panic because `USBRESET` is not implemented yet.

-✅ Go to `fn on_event`, line 39.
+✅ Go to `fn on_event`.
 In this section you'll need to implement the following USB events `USBRESET` and `EP0SETUP` so that your log output will look like this:

 ``` console
 USBD initialized